mangomangomannn-a11y/autonomous-precision-landing-drone/JOURNAL.md

 | Fermerry 28 AWG Stranded Wire Spool 5ft Each 6 Colors Flexible 28 Gauge Silicone Hook up Wire Kit Electrical Tinned Copper Wire | 1 | $8.29 | [Link](https://www.amazon.com/dp/B089CR4SDM) |
 | **Subtotal:** | | **$109.26** | |

-I have decided on these parts for my BOM as of now, they are most likely subject to change as I am currently seeking feedback from other communities such as Reddit and HackClub as well as researching forums regarding each part.
+I have decided on these parts for my BOM as of now, they are most likely subject to change as I am currently seeking feedback from other communities such as Reddit, Discord and HackClub as well as researching forums regarding each part.

 # 7/14/26
 ## Day 4: Advice and sanity checking my selected parts - 4 Hours